duartp/gloock/README.md

 ![g11](https://user-images.githubusercontent.com/53453513/184191663-970889a5-8012-4d10-82c5-05df6f464c12.jpg)

-Gloock's main focus was a smooth relationship between the thin and thick strokes.
+Gloock's main focus is the smooth relationship between the thin and thick strokes.

-One way to achieve that was by using long serifs that create a bridge between some pairs of glyphs.

-It mostly shines in headlines but performs well anywhere in big sizes.
+It's a perfect typeface for headlines and has a great performance anywhere in big sizes.

 ![g12](https://user-images.githubusercontent.com/53453513/184191476-14375895-fa9c-4f24-94b6-a50739a72d42.jpg)
 ![g13](https://user-images.githubusercontent.com/53453513/184191501-92ea1b89-28a7-4a8a-adb7-fd756bc003bf.jpg)
 ![g14](https://user-images.githubusercontent.com/53453513/184191505-c6cf44b7-508e-4709-abab-7ecada7934a9.jpg)
 ![g15](https://user-images.githubusercontent.com/53453513/184190458-441bc931-7c03-46b0-b86d-cc5df68cac99.jpg)

-This project includes the Latin Basic character set, 508 glyphs in total.
+This project includes the GF Latin Plus character set, 508 glyphs in total.

 If by any chance you are interested in the whole journey, I encourage you to look at this thread: